 In real life, these joy-filled people are magnetic and easy to be around.
 Some of these people have had more than their fair share of suffering and disappointment.
 Others have had the normal run-of-the-mill sadnesses and disappointments.
 These beautiful people come from all walks of life.

-When I took those pictures on my dirt road I just physically turned around to find the clam and the beauty.
+When I took those pictures on my dirt road I just physically turned around to find the calm and the beauty.
 In real life, though, when darkness threatens, what does this change of focus look like?

 Not one person alive has had a life free from all sadness and disappointment.
 So what makes some people joyful and others not so much.
 I’ve observed that the degree of suffering and hardship a person experiences isn’t unequivocally associated with the level of joy the person experiences in life.
 It’s not as if a comfortable life or a financial windfall guarantees joy.
 The thing that I can unequivocally associate with a joyful person, though, is gratitude.